PierreMishra/SDWA_Violations_BIO.665/README.md

 # Analyzing US Safe Drinking Water Act Violations since 1988

+## Summary

 Clean drinking water is one of the most basic necessity of a healthy living.
 Since 1988, there have been approxiamtely 3 million Safe Drinking Water Act (SDWA) violations.

+Mention that I used Bayesian inference methods, priors, posteriors

-# Investigator
+## Investigator

+Pierre Mishra, Masters of Environmental Management, 2021, Nicholas School of the Environment, Duke University

+Contact: prashank.mishra@duke.edu

-# Keywords
+## Keywords

+safe drinking water act violations, public health, drinking water, bayesian inference, poisson regressions, logistic regression, environmental protection agency, R, spatial analysis, states

-# Data Summary
+## Data Definitions

-* SDWA Data Set

-SDWA_VIOLATIONS.csv is one of the files found in the ZIP file downloaded from Environmental Protection Agency's Safe Drinking Water Information System (SDWIS) database for public water systems.
+SDWA_VIOLATIONS.csv is used for this project.
+It is one of the files found in the ZIP file downloaded from Environmental Protection Agency's Safe Drinking Water Information System (SDWIS) database for public water systems.
 It contains information of all the SDWA violations since 1988 for different kinds of public water systems in the US.
 Source: https://echo.epa.gov/tools/data-downloads

 ### Response Variable